-(B) the newly created source(s) that become subject to New Source Review must comply with the requirements of OAR 340 division 224 before beginning operation under the new arrangement.
-(3) The owner of the device or emissions unit must maintain records of physical changes and changes in operation occurring since the baseline period.
+(B) The newly created source that becomes subject to NSR must comply with the requirements of OAR 340 division 224 before beginning operation under the new arrangement.
+(3) The owner or operator of the source, device or emissions unit must maintain records of physical changes and changes in the method operation occurring since the baseline period or most recent Major NSR or Type A State NSR action under OAR 340 division 224.
+These records must be included in any future evaluation under OAR 340-224-0025 (major modification).

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 DIVISION 224

-MAJOR NEW SOURCE REVIEW
+NEW SOURCE REVIEW

 340-224-0010

-Applicability and General Prohibitions
+Applicability, General Prohibitions, General Requirements and Jurisdiction